 Why Black Banks Stay Small

-The core problem for Black-owned banks is structural, not managerial.
-A bank’s ability to lend depends on its deposits.
-Its deposits depend on the wealth of the community it serves (FDIC, 2022).
-Black-owned banks serve communities where median household income and median net worth are well below the national average.
-Lower deposits mean a smaller lending pool.
+Structural challenges, not managerial ones, define the core problem for Black-owned banks.
+A bank’s ability to lend depends on its deposits, which depend on the wealth of the community it serves (FDIC, 2022).
+Black-owned banks serve communities where median household income and median net worth are well below the national average, so lower deposits mean a smaller lending pool.

-A smaller lending pool means fewer loans.
-Fewer loans mean less revenue.
-Less revenue means less money to invest in technology, branches, marketing, and the infrastructure that attracts more deposits.
-The cycle feeds itself.
-It operates independent of how well the bank is managed.
+When the lending pool shrinks, loan volume falls and revenue declines with it.
+Lower revenue then restricts spending on technology, branches, marketing, and the infrastructure that attracts more deposits.
+The cycle feeds itself, operating independent of how well the bank is managed.

 The Banking Gap — Unbanked and Underbanked Households